Welcome

 I work on questions examining the relationship between structure and adaptation in social, biological, economic, and neural systems from a complex systems perspective.
 To do this, I utilize methods from network theory, agent-based modeling, and large-scale corpus analysis.

-Please reach out to me either via email or on Twitter if you would like to chat.
+Please reach out to me either via email or on X if you would like to chat.

-In the meantime, here’s a collaboration network I made of my department.
-We have 51 nodes, an average clustering coefficient of .17, and a path length of 3.39.
+In the meantime, here’s a collaboration network I made of my PhD department.
+At the time we had 51 nodes, an average clustering coefficient of .17, and a path length of 3.39.
 In my work on innovation and collective problem-solving, I have yet to find an organization of this size that is as innovative as ours.
 You can download the edge list here.
-Department

 The strong message for successful ongoing adaptive evolution is ‘Keep a masterpiece and, at the same time, continue to explore adaptive space with mutational variants.’ - Toquenaga & Wade, 1996